-The existing driveway will not create additional site disturbance or soil compaction and will require the removal of only a few trees.
+The proposed driveway will create a little additional site disturbance and soil compaction and will require the removal of a few trees.
+The driveway is approximatley 1200 feet long therefore turn arounds will be required per Boulder County Requirements.
+The driveway is greater than 400 feet therefore pull-outs will be required.
 The driveway will be 12 feet wide with a vertical clearance of 13'6" and a grade that is less than 12%.
-The driveway is approximately 2,150 feet long therefore turn arounds will be required.
-The driveway is greater than 400 feet therefore pull-outs will be required.